ZebMcKayhan/WireguardManager/README.md

 E:Option ==> restart wg11
 ```
 If you are using IPv6 you will also need to add these in the same way (see Create Rules Section)
-The first line redirect packages TO 192.168.x.x to the main routing table since there are no routes for them in the VPN table.
+The first line redirect packets TO 192.168.x.x to the main routing table since there are no routes for them in the VPN table.

 If you plan to serve dns replies to clients connected to your wireguard vpn server you might also need something like:
 ```sh